cilium/cilium/Documentation/gettingstarted/k8s-install-external-etcd.rst

 whether you need to use a kvstore at all, the following is a list of reasons when to use a kvstore:

- * If you want to use the :ref:`Cluster Mesh` functionality.
  * If you are running in an environment with more than 250 nodes, 5k pods, or if you observe a high overhead in state propagation caused by Kubernetes events.